 Drive time from Tillamook to Oceanside: 16 minutes

-Oceanside is a sleepy little town, with just a handful of cafes and shingled homes sprinkled along the coastline.
-What it lacks in bars and restaurants it makes up for in breathtaking natural beauty, with sea stacks jutting out of the Pacific and untamed beaches- kind of perfect for a low key romantic getaway.
-Plus, given that the area is kind of a hidden gem, you’ll mostly have it to yourself!
+But what it lacks in bars and restaurants it more than makes up for in breathtaking natural beauty, with sea stacks jutting out of the Pacific and untamed beaches—kind of perfect for a low key romantic getaway.
+Plus, given that the area is a hidden gem, you’ll mostly have it to yourself!

 What to See and Do in Oceanside:

-- Hit the trails at Cape Lookout State Park, like the Cape Trail, which will lead you through a cathedral of western hemlock and sitka spruces to the eponymous cape, which towers 800 feet over the Pacific Ocean.
-This is an excellent lookout spot for gray whales, who migrate through these waters each year.
-It’s one of the best things to do in winter and spring in Oregon!
+• Hit the trails at Cape Lookout State Park, like the Cape Trail, which will lead you through a cathedral of western hemlock and sitka spruces to the eponymous cape, which towers 800 feet over the Pacific Ocean.

-- While Oceanside Beach is generally pretty uncrowded, you can head through a neat little tunnel carved into the sandstone cliffs on the north side of the beach and find an even more secluded and rugged stretch of sand (which is creatively named “Tunnel Beach”).
+• While Oceanside Beach is generally pretty uncrowded, you can head through a neat little tunnel carved into the sandstone cliffs on the north side of the beach and find an even more secluded and rugged stretch of sand (which is creatively named “Tunnel Beach”).

 Where to Stay in Oceanside:

-- For a quiet retreat, the Oceanside Inn is the perfect escape- the oceanfront rooms offer a roomy wooden patio, many of the rooms come with fully-functioning kitchens, and there’s stairs that lead from the hotel literally down to the beach.
+• For a quiet retreat, the Oceanside Inn is the perfect escape—the oceanfront rooms offer a roomy wooden patio, many of the rooms come with fully-functioning kitchens, and there’s stairs that lead from the hotel literally down to the beach.

 8. Pacific City